la2050/archive/_projects/2016/tickleberry-place-a-mobile-play-explore-and-learn-pop-up.md

   fun, accessible and engaging.
 Our goal is to host a monthly event that will include hands-on gardening activities, arts and crafts, a unique play apparatus and feature healthy food and drink.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
 category: play
 body_class: strawberry